Transference-OperatorHaven/Obsidian-Vault-VtM-MCR/Sects/Anarchs.md

 The more vampirically liberal opposition to the [[Camarilla]].
 They don't believe in the rule of the [[Prince]].
-The [[Baron]] helps maintain the anarch licks but they believe in common sense over hard enforced laws.
+The [[Baron Emily Davison]] helps maintain the anarch licks but they believe in common sense over hard enforced laws.